Flights cancelled as several airports shut amid Cyclone Alfred warnings

-Australia faces travel disruption as flights cancelled and several airports shut due to Cyclone Alfred
+Brisbane airport shut as Australia faces further travel disruption due to Cyclone Alfred

-Strong winds have caused some airports to shut even before the cyclone has made landfall
+Strong winds have shut Brisbane Airport before the cyclone has made landfall

 Your support helps us to tell the story